bcc-code/bcc-documentation-base/docs/deploying-site/vuepress.md

 # My page
 ```

+### Section title
+By default, the folder name of a section is used as it's name, in Title Case and with replacing dashes and underscores for spaces.
+Add a `sectionTitle` property to the `README.md` or `index.md` file in the folder to rename the section to whatever you like.
+This does not currently work with the top section which is always named after the `title` in the action file.

 ### Order
 To make it easy to control the order of pages in the sidebar, you can optionally add an `order` property to the page's [frontmatter](https://v2.vuepress.vuejs.org/guide/page.html#frontmatter).